What causes chronic fatigue syndrome?

 “Doctor Budd, I came to you sick, sick and scared and you dismissed me.
 You didn’t have the answer and instead of saying ‘I’m sorry I don’t know what’s wrong with you’, you made me feel crazy, like I made it all up.
 You dismissed me, you made me feel like a child, a fool, a neurotic who was wasting your precious time.”

-As stated, there is currently no known cause for ME/CFS.
+As stated, there is currently no known cause for ME/ Chronic Fatigue Syndrome.
 It is believed by many that there is a genetic component of some sort and that some people have a predisposition for chronic fatigue.
 Potential triggers that may be responsible for activating that trigger include: